Rajeev Shah

 Rajeev has been a primary and community care doctor for over 20 years.
 This has given him a broad clinical knowledge base and a deep understanding of the healthcare sector.

-In evidence-based medicine, Rajeev has served on a number of NICE committees, contributing to national clinical guidelines and national quality indicators.
+His policy work has included advisory work for the UK government’s Department of Health and Social Care.
+In evidence-based medicine, Rajeev has served on a number of NICE committees, contributing to national clinical guidelines, quality indicators and health technology evaluations.
 He has experience of clinical trial, peer review and implementation science processes through the NIHR and UKRI, and continues to maintain connections with academia.

 Regulatory experience has included being a Specialist Advisor and inspection team member for the CQC, the independent regulator of health and social care in England.
 He also continues to work as a Clinical Advisor for the PHSO, which make final decisions on complaints that have not been resolved by the NHS and UK government departments.